build-on-aws/content/posts/picturesocial/06-how-to-use-dynamodb-on-a-containerized-api/index.md

 }
 ```

 * We are going to follow similar steps for the Read method using HTTP Get, where we use the Table Key to retrieve values.
-In this case we are receiving by the url the ID and returning the corresponding Data Object from DynamoDB by using the context and the method LoadAsync.
+In this case we are reading the ID from the query string in the URL and returning the corresponding Data Object from DynamoDB by using the context and the method LoadAsync.

 ```csharp
 [HttpGet("{id}")]